 This Week in Science (TWIS) is a weekly, hour-long web and radio show presenting an humorous, often opinionated, and irreverent look at the week in science and technology.
 In each episode, TWIS discusses the latest in cutting-edge science news on topics such as genetic engineering, stem cells, cybernetics, epigenetics, space exploration, neuroscience, microbiology, the end of the world, and a show favorite – Countdown to World Robot Domination.

-TWIS broadcasts weekly at 7:30pm Pacific Time on Thursdays in live streaming video from the This Week in Tech Network, TWiT.TV.
-TWIS audio is rebroadcast from KDVS, 90.3 FM in Davis, CA on Tuesdays at 8:30am PT.
+TWIS broadcasts weekly at 8:00pm Pacific Time on Wednesdays in live streaming video from Google+ Hangouts On-Air, YouTube, and our live broadcast page.
+TWIS audio is rebroadcast from KDVS, 90.3 FM in Davis, CA.

 Contact us if you are interested in discussing advertising, product promotions or giveaways, sponsoring TWIS, or would like to syndicate our radio broadcast.
 We will be happy to provide you with our media kit.